 Employees at all hierarchical levels play a key role in our Code of Conduct training.
 Everyone working for WirelessCar has an obligation to take the training which includes e.g. both human rights aspects as well as business partner due diligence.
 The training is repeated every 2nd year and includes an awareness test in the end.
 Failure to complete the Code of Conduct training has work-related sanctions.

-Furthermore, all procurement personnel is trained in our Business Partner Due Diligence process.
-If any doubts in the supplier credibility, they should inform Head of Purchasing.
-Our Business Partner Due Diligence process will then start where our company examines business relations (e.g. partnership, compliance) with this business partner more closely and, if necessary, break them off.
+Furthermore, all procurement personnel will be trained in our soon to be implemented Business Partner Due Diligence process.
+If any doubts in the supplier credibility, they should inform their manager and Head of Partnership.
+Our Business Partnership Due Diligence process will then start where our company examines business relations with this business partner more closely and, if necessary, break them off.

 Measures with partners and supply chain